Simulation cockpit: General aviation

-Home based simulators have been a common training aid for private pilots for many years.
+Home-based simulators have been a common training aid for private pilots for many years.
 Recently, the increased power of home PCs and improvements in graphics and simulation technology has opened up further opportunities to use a PC as a training aid.
-In fact, it is now quite easy to achieve a very high-fidelity training experience in one's own living room using off-the-shelf commercial products.
-While early simulators allowed instrument approaches to be practiced, with photographic scenery add ins pilots can now practice visual flights and navigation.
-Rehearsing a flight in the PC, before performing it in the real world, making training sessions in the real aircraft more productive.
+It is now easy to achieve a high-fidelity training experience in one's own living room using off-the-shelf commercial products.
+While early simulators allowed instrument approaches to be practiced, with photographic scenery add-ins, pilots can now practice visual flights and navigation.
+Rehearsing a flight in the PC before performing it in the real world can make training sessions in real aircraft more productive.

 Recognizing this market, a number of suppliers provide ready-to-go desktop simulation products.
 Radio stacks, instruments, yokes, pedals, throttle quadrants, and seats are readily available from pilot shops.
 This allows a highly realistic GA cockpit to be put together in a matter of minutes.
 However an enthusiast is likely to extend well beyond the functional cockpit a trainee would require, adding in items to enhance the suspension of disbelief.
 Enclosures, projectors, even real aircraft components or nose sections are commonly incorporated in the drive to make the experience as 'real' as possible.